 The Ensemble was founded by Colin Pip Dixon and Arnaud Ghillebaert.
-It has performed in Paris, London, Edinburgh, New York, Montreal, Boston and Beirut.
+It has performed in Paris, London, Edinburgh, New York, Montreal, Boston, Belgium, Lyon, Lebanon.
 These are biographies of anyone who has worked with the Elsewhere Ensemble since it’s creation, or during the years when it was being formed.

 COLIN PIP DIXON (composer, violinist & actor – U.S.A.)